 In addition to the security-based method, the SEC created the Market Abuse Unit (MAU), which created the Analysis and Detection Center (A&D Center), a platform that allows members of the unit to study how traders use information to make decisions.
 The development of the A&D Center has allowed the SEC to gain new insights that help them detect illegal insider trading.
 The A&D is staffed by specialists who have experience and training in areas ranging from federal law enforcement to trading strategies and investigative accounting.

 Illegal insider trading is very unique because it is a serious federal offense of which virtually anyone who trades securities can be accused.
 Everyday traders may innocently stumble across insider information and use it to their advantage without ever knowing they have committed a federal crime until the government comes calling.
-Therefore, people who have been contacted by federal government for insider trading or any other form of business fraud should contact a Fort Lauderdale business fraud attorney prior to speaking to law enforcement.
+Therefore, people who have been contacted by federal government for securities fraud or any other form of business fraud should contact a Fort Lauderdale securities fraud attorney prior to speaking to law enforcement.
 While it may be tempting to think the federal government only pursues business fraud charges against high profile business executives, crime ring participants, and celebrities, the SEC utilizes its tools every day to detect small scale traders who may be engaging in illegal activity.
 Therefore, individuals who respond to the seriousness of a federal business fraud investigation by immediately seeking legal counsel tend to have better case outcomes than those who delay.
-Contacting a Fort Lauderdale insider trading lawyer now can save trouble in the future if formal charges are eventually filed in Naples or Broward County.
+Contacting a Naples or Fort Lauderdale insider trading lawyer now can save trouble in the future if formal charges are eventually filed.